TokenBrice/blog/content/posts/2020/hello-world.md

 ### Be ruthless in asking for more privacy-conscious solutions

-Nothing will be done, even in the DeFi industry, unless us users make our concerns heard. **So, check your favourite projects' websites - and let them know how dirty they've been!**
+Nothing will be done, ever, even in the DeFi industry, unless us users make our concerns heard. **So, check your favourite projects' websites - and let them know how dirty they've been!**

 You can use tools such as [Privacy Badger](https://privacybadger.org/) to see how many trackers they have & block them!